narengan/cis/cli/cli-dns-record.md

   `--file`                BIND config to upload.

    `-i, --instance`   Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

    `-o, --output`    Specify output format, only JSON is supported now.